 Andoh plays the all-round MVP Lady Danbury, responsible for raising the dashing Duke of Hastings and generally causing a stir wherever she goes.
 Andoh has some incredible stage credits to her name, taking on the titular role in Shakespeare's Globe's Richard II, as part of the UK's first-ever company of women of colour in a Shakespeare play on a major UK stage.

 The musical vet has appeared in the likes of Company (taking on the gender-switched super-speedy singer Jamie) and The Last Five Years, where he played, well, another Jamie.
-He plays Anthony Bridgerton, the family's eldest son.
+The fan fave is currently on stage at the Ambassadors in Cock – which you can find out more about here.
+In Bridgerton he plays Anthony Bridgerton, the family's eldest son – who is the focus for season two!

 Thompson plays the second Bridgerton brother Benedict (because his name starts with a B, get it?) and has had an outrageous number of great theatre roles.
 A long-time Robert Icke collaborator, he's appeared in Oresteia and Hamlet at the Almeida and in the West End, while also playing Edgar opposite Ian McKellen's King Lear.
 Funnily enough, Jonathan Bailey took on that role when it was in Chichester.
 Small world huh?